LTBS46/ProjetDevopsIntegration/README.md

   - Row/column removal
   - Size and shape queries
   - Data type management
+  - Mean, Max and Min of a specific column
+  - Write a DataFrame in a csv
 - **Type Safety**: Automatic detection and conversion of data types (String, Integer, Float)
+## Workflow and tools

+First of all we choose a specific way to manage branches in git to allow.
+The tools are mostly in the badgs of this readme.

 ## Choices of branches